-(2) CNC Lathes
+- (2) CNC Lathes

 Shrink Fit Tooling

-For inserting cutters to holders for little to no run out in our CNC machining machines
+- For inserting cutters to holders for little to no run out in our CNC machining machines.

-Used for wear checks at the foundry
+- It is also used for wear checks at the foundry.

 3D Sand Printing Machine

-Quick turnaround times
+- Quick turnaround times.

 Customers can make several changes on the fly and print variations to achieve maximum results of their casting's needs for their customers.
-Also changes after initial castings can be done very quickly without having to send tooling out for changes.
+Also, changes after initial castings can be done very quickly without having to send tooling out for changes.
 Tooling can be kept on a thumb drive and available the next time it is needed or changed.

-Inventory software keeps track of all items needed for our customers needs.
-The software will trigger when the inventory is low to make sure we stay current for our customers needs at all times.
+Inventory software keeps track of all items needed for our customers' needs.
+The software will trigger when the inventory is low to make sure we stay current for our customers' needs at all times.